 Chubby Wise began a long, colorful, and varied career in show business backing his adoptive father, Robert Wise — a fiddler — on banjo and guitar in Lake City, Florida.
 After dropping out of school in the seventh grade, Chubby took up the fiddle himself at the age of 12 or 13.

-At 18 he married Rossi, drove taxis in Jacksonville by day, and made music by night.
+At 18 he married Geneva Kirby – the daughter of a prominent neighboring farmer, drove taxis in Jacksonville by day, and made music by night.
 It was here that he encountered the Rouse Brothers and Ervin Rouse’s classic “Orange Blossom Special,” which became one of Chubby’s most-featured numbers.
 Wise broke into full-time work as a professional musician on WRUF-AM in Gainesville at the age of 22.
 With the Jubilee Hillbillies, who nicknamed him “Chubby,” he played a mixture of country, swing, blues, and pop music.
 These influences can be clearly heard in Chubby’s distinctive fiddling.

 At the height of World War II, Chubby heard on the radio that the fiddler in Bill Monroe’s Blue Grass Boys – either Howdy Forrester or Carl Story (sources disagree) — was leaving for the Navy.
 Some time afterwards (sources disagree on the month and year), Wise grabbed a train (other sources say he drove or took a bus) to Nashville, auditioned, and joined a band that included Clyde Moody, David “Stringbean” Akeman, and “Cousin Wilbur” Wesbrooks.
 Chubby’s style evolved from swing to bluegrass under Monroe’s tutelage.
 Fiddlers Carl Story and Floyd Ethridge were also carried with the band until Monroe was satisfied that Chubby Wise would work out.